benmiroglio/shield-study-embedded-webextension-hello-world-example/README.md

 # Seeing the add-on in action

-I recommend using the Browser Console which can be open from Firefox's top toolbar in Tools > Web Developer > Browser Console.
+I recommend using the Browser Console which can be opened from Firefox's top toolbar in Tools > Web Developer > Browser Console.
 This will display Shield (loading/telemetry) and `console.log()` output.

-To see the Add-on at work, navigate to any url (for instance [http://example.com]()) and you should see a green puzzle piece icon in the browser address bar.
+To see the Add-on at work, navigate to any url (for instance http://example.com) and you should see a green puzzle piece icon in the browser address bar.
 You should also see the following in the Browser Console, which comes from this add-on:

 ```
 Heard a web nav...  background.js:55:13